 The WhiteHat Sentinel Plugin for JIRA®

-As vulnerabilities are discovered in Sentinel, they are pulled into JIRA® and issues are created to get these vulnerabilities into the JIRA® system for remediation.
-DAST vulnerabilities can be retested and developers can use Sentinel’s Ask A Question feature directly from the issue in JIRA® as though they were in Sentinel.
+As vulnerabilities are discovered and added to the WhiteHat Portal, they are pulled into JIRA® and issues are created to get these vulnerabilities into the JIRA® system for remediation.
+DAST vulnerabilities can be retested and developers can use the WhiteHat Portal’s Ask A Question feature directly from the issue in JIRA® as though they were in the WhiteHat Portal.

 WhiteHat Security currently supports JIRA® Server 6.x - 7.x on Windows 7 or Ubuntu 14.
 The plugin is available from [LINK].